eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 	- When doing experiments with *Xyce* circuit simulation, check that it (especially the filename) reflects the parameter configuration.
 	- Information on using the ".print" statement [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.1 .print Command, pp. 154-158] to specify printing circuit simulation results to the output file.
 		* Table 9-2 (page 156) indicates how to use this parameter to print/save the circuit simulation results in output file(s).
 It also specifies the output file format that we can save the circuit simulation results [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.1 .print Command, Table 9-2, pp. 156].
-		* Output file formats (specified in Table 9-2, on page 156) are [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): Comments, pp. 127-128] [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.1 .print Command, Table 9-3, pp. 156]:
+		* Output file formats (specified in Table 9-2, on page 156) are [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): Comments, pp. 127-128] [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.1 .print Command, Table 9-3, pp. 156]:
 			+ Default file format: NOINDEX, ".prn"
 			+ CSV file format: ".csv"
 			+ RAW file format: ".raw"
 			+ TECPLOT file format: ".dat"
 			+ PROBE file format: ".csd"
 		* [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection, pp. 159-161]
-			+ When both "-o" and "-r" command line arguments/options are used, the "-r" command line argument/option would only use its value to store the Xyce circuit simulation in the raw/binary format [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S 9.1.3.1 "-r" Output, pp. 160].
+			+ When both "-o" and "-r" command line arguments/options are used, the "-r" command line argument/option would only use its value to store the Xyce circuit simulation in the raw/binary format [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S9.1.3.1 "-r" Output, pp. 160].
-			+ The "-r" command line argument/option cannot override the Xyce netlist [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S 9.1.3.1 "-r" Output, pp. 160].
+			+ The "-r" command line argument/option cannot override the Xyce netlist [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S9.1.3.1 "-r" Output, pp. 160].
-			+ If the ".print sens" statement, ".print homotopy" statement, and the "-o" command line argument/option will have a greater priority over the "-r" command line argument/option, and would prevent usage of the "-r" command line argument/option [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S 9.1.3.1 "-r" Output, pp. 160].
+			+ If the ".print sens" statement, ".print homotopy" statement, and the "-o" command line argument/option will have a greater priority over the "-r" command line argument/option, and would prevent usage of the "-r" command line argument/option [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S9.1.3.1 "-r" Output, pp. 160].
 				- This is because the ".print sens" statement and the ".print homotopy" statement do not support raw file output in their analysis types.
-				- The ***set of analyses that can be done by the Xyce circuit simulator*** is provided in [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output), pp. 126-142].
+				- The ***set of analyses that can be done by the Xyce circuit simulator*** is provided in [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output), pp. 126-142].
-					* AC analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.1 Print AC Analysis, pp. 134-135].
+					* AC analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): \S2.1.31.1 Print AC Analysis, pp. 134-135].
-					* DC analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.2 Print DC Analysis, pp. 135].
+					* DC analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): \S2.1.31.2 Print DC Analysis, pp. 135].
-					* harmonic balance analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.3 Print Harmonic Balance Analysis, pp. 136-137].
+					* harmonic balance analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): \S2.1.31.3 Print Harmonic Balance Analysis, pp. 136-137].
-					* noise analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.4 Print Noise Analysis, pp. 138].
+					* noise analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): \S2.1.31.4 Print Noise Analysis, pp. 138].
-					* transient analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.5 Print Transient Analysis, pp. 138].
+					* transient analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): \S2.1.31.5 Print Transient Analysis, pp. 138].
-					* homotopy [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.6 Print Homotopy, pp. 139].
+					* homotopy [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): \S2.1.31.6 Print Homotopy, pp. 139].
-					* sensitivity [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.7 Print Sensitivity, pp. 139-141].
+					* sensitivity [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): \S2.1.31.7 Print Sensitivity, pp. 139-141].
-					* embedded sampling analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.8 Print Embedded Sampling Analysis, pp. 141].
+					* embedded sampling analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): \S2.1.31.8 Print Embedded Sampling Analysis, pp. 141].
-					* Intrusive PCE analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): \S 2.1.31.9 Print Intrusive PCE analysis, pp. 142].
+					* Intrusive PCE analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): \S2.1.31.9 Print Intrusive PCE analysis, pp. 142].
 					* This is also summarized in Table 9-1 of [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.1 .print Command, Table 9-1, pp. 155]
-	- Additional information on the command line argument "-o" is found at: [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S 9.1.3.2 "-o" Output, pp. 160].
+	- Additional information on the command line argument "-o" is found at: [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S9.1.3.2 "-o" Output, pp. 160].
 		* Xyce does not allow this command line argument to override the Xyce netlist.
-	- The command line argument "-r" saves the output file in the raw file format [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): Comments, pp. 132], and its combined usage with the "-a" option stores Xyce circuit simulation results in ASCII characters.
+	- The command line argument "-r" saves the output file in the raw file format [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): Comments, pp. 132], and its combined usage with the "-a" option stores Xyce circuit simulation results in ASCII characters.
-		* This can be used to specify an output file for each type/mode of analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): pp. 126-127], such as AC and HB [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): Comments, pp. 128].
+		* This can be used to specify an output file for each type/mode of analysis [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): pp. 126-127], such as AC and HB [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.31 ".print" (Print output): Comments, pp. 128].
-			+ The AC and harmonic balance analysis types/modes can produce multiple files for each analysis type/mode [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S 9.1.3.4 Multi-File Output for AC and HB Analysis, pp. 161].
+			+ The AC and harmonic balance analysis types/modes can produce multiple files for each analysis type/mode [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.3 Output File Redirection: \S9.1.3.4 Multi-File Output for AC and HB Analysis, pp. 161].
 	- When the CSV FORMAT is specified, and the "-o" command line argument/option is indicated, it will still print to a ".prn" output file (in the print-to-file format) with the ".prn" file extension added to the filename/path specified by the "-o" command line argument/option.
 	- When the CSV FORMAT is specified, without specification of the "-o" command line argument/option, it will print to a ".csv" output file (in the CSV format) in the location/directory of the netlist.
 	- ***To print the output file in the CSV format in the desired location, do not use the "-o" command line argument/option, and use the file argument of the ".print" statement to print the CSV output file in the specified location.***